hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 <img src="../img/geo_folder_cp.png" width="500">

+Using the `wget` command to copy this directory requires a few options.
 Since we are copying a directory, the `-r/--recursive` option is required.
 Also, the `-np/--no-parent` option is used to avoid the `wget`'s  default copying of any parent directories.

 ```bash
 wget --recursive --no-parent ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE50nnn/GSE50499/suppl/